samiya111477/slgeekshowuserbot/README.md

 - This is because of `telethon.errors.rpc_error_list.ApiIdPublishedFloodError`
     - `APP_ID`:   You can get this value from https://my.telegram.org
     - `API_HASH`:   You can get this value from https://my.telegram.org
-- The ULTRA will not work without setting the mandatory vars.
+- The slgeek show will not work without setting the mandatory vars.

 # Licence 📋